auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 Both have been subsumed in `AuthTransaction`.

+### Classes

+The following Objective-C compatibility wrappers have been removed:

+- `_ObjectiveAuthenticationAPI`
+- `_ObjectiveManagementAPI`
+- `_ObjectiveOAuth2`

 ## Metods Removed

 ### Web Auth

-The SDK now only supports the [authorization code flow with PKCE](https://auth0.com/blog/oauth-2-best-practices-for-native-apps/), which is used by default.
+Auth0.swift now only supports the [authorization code flow with PKCE](https://auth0.com/blog/oauth-2-best-practices-for-native-apps/), which is used by default.
 For this reason, the following methods have been removed from the Web Auth builder:

 - `usingImplicitGrant()`
 - `responseType(_:)`